Julie Davis, PhD

-I do not provide medications, but I will refer you or your child to medical providers if I believe medication would be a helpful adjunct to therapy.
+I do not provide medications, but I will refer you to a medical provider if I believe medication would be a helpful adjunct to therapy.

 Approach to Therapy

 I am experienced with several evidence based treatments.
 My approach is integrative, and I draw from cognitive behavioral, interpersonal, mindfulness, positive psychology, psychodynamic, and family systems models of treatment.

-I will likely ask you to fill out evidence based assessments at the start of treatment and at time points throughout so that we can track progress towards treatment goals and make decisions about readiness for discharge.
+I will ask you to fill out evidence based assessments at the start of treatment and at time points throughout so that we can track progress towards treatment goals and make decisions about readiness for discharge.

 About Julie Davis, PhD

 I have over 10 years of experience working with women, children and families in varied therapeutic and research settings including a community mental health clinic, hospital based psychiatry clinics, and college counseling centers.

 I completed my undergraduate degree in psychology at Cornell University, my Masters in psychology and PhD in Clinical Psychology at University of Rochester.
 My internship training was done at SUNY Upstate Medical University.
 I worked at Oishei Children's Hospital in the Children's Psychiatry Clinic and the NICU for several years before opening my private practice.

 I have been an Assistant Clinical Professor in Psychiatry at University at Buffalo, SUNY since 2016 where I continue to teach seminars and provide clinical supervision for psychiatry residents and psychology and social work graduate students.

 I have lived in the greater Buffalo area with my family since 2014.

 I accept Blue Cross Blue Shield of WNY and self-pay clients.

-If you are interested in learning more about my practice, please contact me at the number below.
+If you are interested in learning more about my practice, please contact me at 716-939-1438.
 You can expect a response in 24-48 hours.